-However, here’s my problem: I don’t have any meat mince to fill them up with.
+However, here is my problem: I don’t have any meat mince to fill them up with.

 Plan B: vegetarian stuffed cabbage rolls with leftover hard-boiled eggs!

-But the thought of the eggs looked quite interesting and more creative to me in the end.
-And since these stuffed cabbage rolls don’t come with the classic tomato sauce, I thought it could do with an extra flavorful sauce to serve it.
+But the thought of the hard boiled eggs looked quite interesting and more creative to me in the end.
+And since these stuffed cabbage rolls don’t come with the classic tomato sauce, I thought it could do with an extra zippy flavorful sauce to serve it with.

-That’s why I made a quick and easy makeshift curry cream sauce with onions instead of tomato sauce.
-Eggs an curry sauce, I like that combination!
+That is why I made a quick and easy makeshift curry cream sauce with onions instead of tomato sauce.
+Eggs and creamy curry sauce, I really like that combination!

 Simple but perfect comfort food on a cold autumn evening.